-This service covers the defense of the Sony employee and his/her dependent child in any juvenile court matter, provided there is no conflict of interest between the Sony employee and the dependent child.
-In that event, this service provides an attorney for the Sony employee only, including services for parental responsibility.
+This service covers the defense of a participant and a participant's dependent child in any juvenile court matter, provided there is no conflict of interest between the participant and the dependent child.
+When a conflict exists, or where the court requires separate counsel for the child, this service provides an attorney for the Legal Plan member only, including services for parental responsibility.